Edition for Web Developers — Last Updated 3 June 2023

 To navigate to a javascript:

-Set targetNavigable's ongoing navigation to null.
+Set the ongoing navigation for targetNavigable to null.

 If initiatorOrigin is not same origin-domain with targetNavigable's active document's origin, then return.